-The story of Tee See Tee, Michigan's Best Apparel Brand!
+The unbelievable true story of Tee See Tee!

 Hello, my name is Beau Warren, and I am addicted to t-shirts...

 As far back as I can remember, I have been obsessed with t-shirts.
-I remember my mom taking me to the craft store to buy puffy paint, so I could draw yin yangs, killer whales, and peace signs all over my boring blank t-shirts.
+I remember asking my mom for whatever the hip t-shirt brand was back in 1987, and her instead taking me to the craft store to buy puffy paint, so I could make my own version of that tee.
+I would draw yin yangs, killer whales, and peace signs all over my boring blank t-shirts, and wear them to school proudly.
+When kids saw what I did, they wanted me to deck out their shirts, shoes, jackets and backpacks!
 This was my first foray into a t-shirt business, as I started trading my puffy paint skills for snacks at school.

-Fast forward a LOT of years, and one Graphic Design degree later, I worked an internship with Little Blue Alien Apparel.
+Fast forward a LOT of years, and one film degree from U of M(where I furthered my love of all things cinema) and Graphic Design degree later, I worked an internship with Little Blue Alien Apparel.
 Never heard of it?
 Not surprised, it was an extremely obscure company, with a great group of people, based out of Toronto.
 I designed over 30 different t-shirts, onesies, and more based on several alien characters I created for them.
 I wish it would have come to fruition, because the designs were REALLY good, but like so many other companies, it eventually disappeared.